 Darci headed over to the rec center to prepare for Jessie's party, but her mind was on Ryker.
 What was that Beatles song, Yesterday?
 How she wished for yesterday morning, before she made a complete ass of herself.
 I'm surprised he's even speaking to me...and even more surprised that he found my outburst amusing.
 He said "If anything happened..." then stopped.
 Was he going to say what I think he was going to say?

 She recruited Kayla and Susan to blow up balloons and hang decorations.
 Their wounds were still visible, but healing well.
-Jessie was coming soon and Mrs. Burns assured Darci that she would keep her away from the party until it was time.
+Jessie would be arriving soon and Mrs. Burns assured Darci that she would keep her away from the party until it was time.

 Jill put the finishing touches on the cake, adding a few extra rose petals.
 She placed it in an opaque carrier in case Jessie showed up early.
 "Hey Darci.
 I've got the cake.
 Where would you like it?"